cthrax/grunt-groc/README.md

 grunt-groc
 ================

+### Forked Version
+Find the original version [here](https://github.com/jdcataldo/grunt-groc).
+This was forked to add a depdendency on the [gilt version of groc](https://github.com/gilt/groc) which adds jsdoc style tags.

+### Description

 A simple grunt task to generate a project's documentation using [Groc](http://nevir.github.com/groc/)

 Groc depends on [Pygments](http://pygments.org/) to generate documentation.
 Follow the installation instructions [here](http://pygments.org/docs/installation/).